Kindiras/PostGreSQL/README.md

 + SUM()
 ```

 `GROUP BY`: It allows us to aggregate the data.
+It comes after `FROM` statement or right after `WHERE` statement